-While the technology will need to improve significantly before quantum arithmetic can be examined directly in much depth, the study of quantum noise in current NISQ hardware has allowed rapid advancement in the study of quantum noise and the development of tunable noise models.
-These models offer the unique opportunity to garner insight into the implementation and performance of quantum arithmetic algorithms by modeling the isolated impact of different sources of noise.
-In this work, we simulate the dependency of quantum Fourier Addition (QFA) and Quantum Fourier Multiplication (QFM) on one- and two-qubit (1q- and 2q-) gate error rates, on approximation depth in the QFT, and on the number of superposed integer states involved in the operands (which we will refer to as a qinteger's order of superposition).
-We use noise models designed to reflect the current performance of IBM superconducting quantum computers (though with qubit counts and connectivity not currently available).
-We include perfect, noise-free simulations as a point of comparison to differentiate the noise introduced by the approximate QFT.
-The isolation of other sources of error, such as thermal relaxation and qubit measurement, their simultaneous simulation with 1q-/2q- gate errors, as well as the impact of error mitigation and extrapolation from integers to real numbers, are deferred to a future work.
-In this fashion, the current work reflects a preliminary effort to help assess the practical challenges that must be overcome before a quantum numerical paradigm can be realistically explored.
+While currently available quantum devices are unable to perform quantum arithmetic beyond very small scales, the study of quantum noise in NISQ hardware has allowed rapid advancement in the development of tunable noise models.
+These models offer the unique opportunity for insight into the performance of quantum arithmetic algorithms by allowing the impact of different sources of noise to be isolated.
+In a preliminary work, we simulated the dependency of unsigned quantum Fourier Addition (QFA) and Quantum Fourier Multiplication (QFM) on one- and two-qubit (1q- and 2q-) gate error rates, on the approximation depth in the QFT, and on the number of superposed integer states involved in the operands (which we refer to as a quantum integer's order of superposition) \cite{basili2021performance}.
+We used noise models designed to mirror the performance of IBM superconducting quantum computers, and included perfect, noise-free simulations as a point of comparison to differentiate the noise introduced by the approximate QFT.

+Since the publishing of the preliminary results, we have performed the same calculations but for signed QFA (sQFA), and completely regenerated the previous QFA results after discovering minor bugs in the original results.
+Thus, the present work represents the culmination of the preliminary work's verified conclusion, with the inclusion of sQFA for comparison to the unsigned results.
+The isolation of other sources of error, such as thermal relaxation and qubit measurement, their simultaneous simulation with 1q-/2q- gate errors, as well as the impact of error mitigation and extrapolation from integers to real numbers, remain deferred to a future work.
+The consideration of more system-efficient integer-encoding schemes conducive to quantum arithmetic remain similarly deferred.

 Finally, though not discussed, modular and non-modular forms of QFT-based quantum integer subtraction, division, exponentiation, and extensions to vector, matrix, and other tensor operations, rely on slight alterations to the same underlying algorithm, and, consequently, many of the considerations discussed here apply to them as well \cite{draper2000addition,2008varez,ruiz2017quantum,babu2017cost,2020sahin}.
-These results may also provide insight regarding the QFT, AQFT, and quantum algorithms that rely upon them.
+Our results also provide insight regarding the QFT, AQFT, and quantum algorithms that rely upon them.